edjrodriguez/The-Lists/README.md

 [Deployed Link]()

 ## Abstract
 Do you or your partner struggle to get the perfect gift for Xmas or birthdays?
 Do you forget to write down the one item your partner asked you to get from the grocery store.
-The Lists aims to solve this problem by putting these important lists in one place online.
-A simple and intutive mobile design, The Lists allows you and your partner to add wish list items and groceries to stored lists that is accessible with any internet connected device.
+The Lists aims to solve this problem by putting these important lists in one place.
+A simple and intutive mobile design, The Lists allows you and your partner to add wish list items and groceries to stored lists that are accessible with any internet connected device.

 * Learning Goals and Core Functionality:
     * Demonstrate mastery of React, React Router, Asynchronous JavaScript, and E2E testing with Cypress
     * Create personas and user stories to describe your target audience.
-    * Work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.
+    * Work within constraints to deliver a product for a niche audience, which helps solve a problem unique to them.
     * Ability for users to view, store, or delete the data displayed in the application

 ## Local Set-Up Instructions
-* clone down the repo by running `git clone git@github.com://////` in the terminal//////////
+* clone down the repo by running `git clone git@github.com:edjrodriguez/The-Lists.git` in the terminal//////////
 * run `npm install` in the terminal
 * run `npm start` in the terminal